brightcove/react-player-loader/README.md

 ### CommonJS

 1. Install the module (see [Installation](##Installation))
 2. `require` the module in your javascript.
-IE `var ReactBrightcovePlayer = require('react-brightcove-player')`
+IE `var ReactPlayerLoader = require('@brightcove/react-player-loader')`
-3. Now you can use it however you like, with the `ReactBrightcovePlayer` variable.
+3. Now you can use it however you like, with the `ReactPlayerLoader` variable.
 4. See the example below for full usage.

 > NOTE: React/ReactDOM/global are **NOT** required, they are only used to show a working example.